Tahscene/horizon-skill-compass/README.md

 ## Architecture Highlights

-- Roles stored in a dedicated `user_roles` table, checked via a `has_role()` security definer function — separated from user profiles to prevent privilege escalation
+- Roles stored in a dedicated `user_roles` table, checked via a `has_role()` security definer function, separated from user profiles to prevent privilege escalation
-- Row-level security on every table, with owner only access by default and admin access governed by role checks
+- Row level security on every table, with owner only access by default and admin access governed by role checks
 - AI recommendation generation uses a single, structured call against a curated demand dataset, with a deterministic keyword matching fallback ensuring identical UI behavior regardless of AI availability
 - Activity log captures every create, edit and delete action with before/after values